 - Grilled Rack of Lamb with Pistachio Basil Pesto

-If you loved this Lamb Stir Fry recipe I would appreciate it so much if you would give it a star review!
+If you loved this ground lamb stir fry I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 - 1 teaspoon Sichuan peppercorns (optional)